-After I had heard so much encouraging things and, of course, a few off-putting facts about solo travel, it became difficult for me to resist the temptation of going solo this year.
+After I had heard so much encouraging things and, of course, a few off-putting facts about solo travel, it became difficult for me to resist the temptation of travelling solo this year.
 I wanted to take the risk anyhow and know it on my own how it feels like to be on the hills all alone without any distractions.
-It was indeed an overwhelming idea, not because I was scared of traveling alone, but because I was used to going to places with my besties only.
+It was indeed an overwhelming idea, not because I was scare of traveling alone, but because I was used to going to places with my besties only.
 Anyway, I somehow mustered the courage to make the bookings, and then I was left with no choice but to pack the bags and leave the house.

 A complete room in the hotel is just delightful

 So here I was at a hotel in Bir Billing located among the magnificent hills of Himachal Pradesh.
 It is a small town in the state, and it felt just splendid to be there.
 In addition to the beauty of the city, I felt just too good in the hotel room without any roommate.
 No doubt I had to pay for the entire room, but I was not there to save money.
-I had gone to that place to pamper myself.
+I had gone on a solo trip to pamper myself.
 Moreover, I always wanted to be in the room minus the interruption of a messy or loud partner.
 It feels good to be with someone most of the times, but it is another level of awesome to have the room all to yourself.
 I got a lot of time in the hotel at night to reflect on life, relax in the Jacuzzi bath, and leave the room whenever I wanted.